mhempstock/dotconf2015/README.md

 While planning my conference sessions for .conf2015 I decided it would be fun and easier to do this in Splunk.
-The app allows you to view,filter and plan your sessions a Gantt chart.
+This Splunk app allows you to view,filter and plan your sessions from Splunk .Conf2015

 I got the dataset using a combination of https://conf.splunk.com/speakers.html and the Agenda planner.
 The raw data was then passed into splunk and correlated to build the csv file found in the lookups directory.